Student Paper Award and Student Issue of the Journal

 Goals and Objectives

 It is the purpose of this award to recognize the outstanding paper prepared and submitted by a Student Member.
 The paper receiving the Student Paper Award will be published in the SMPTE Motion Imaging Journal, giving recognition to the author and the institution at which the work was done.
-The Award winner will also receive a full conference registration to the SMPTE 2015 Technical Conference & Exhibition in Hollywood, CA, where they will be recognized at the Honors and Awards Ceremony.
+The Award winner will also receive a full conference registration to the SMPTE 2017 Annual Technical Conference & Exhibition in Hollywood, CA, where they will be recognized at the Honors & Awards Ceremony.

 - Applicants must be current SMPTE Student Members.
 Student Membership is available for $10 per year.
 Join Now.
 Applicants may also apply to receive a complimentary first year of membership through the SMPTE Student Membership Challenge.